BibliothecaDAO/master-scroll/docs/background/loot.md

 ## Why we build on the Loot

-Loot is unique — there is no central team, no central roadmap, no company that backs it.
+Loot is unique — in the spirit of CC0, there is no central team, no central roadmap and no company that backs it.

 Loot is a decentralized community of builders, creators, artists, writers and players who are building a world, together.